National Scout jamboree (Scouting America)

-The National Scout jamboree is a gathering, or jamboree, of thousands of members of the Boy Scouts of America, usually held every four years and organized by the National Council of the Boy Scouts of America.
+The National Scout Jamboree is a gathering, or jamboree, of thousands of members of Scouting America, usually held every four years and organized by the National Council of Scouting America.
 Referred to as "the Jamboree", "Jambo", or NSJ, Scouts from all over the nation and world have the opportunity to attend.
-They are considered to be one of several unique experiences that the Boy Scouts of America offers.
-The first jamboree was scheduled to be held in 1935 in Washington, D.C. to celebrate the 25th anniversary of Scouting, but was delayed two years after being cancelled due to a polio outbreak.
-The 1937 jamboree in Washington attracted 25,000 Scouts, who camped around the Washington Monument and Tidal Basin.
+There is also an event called World Scout Jamboree which is the same concept but instead of national it is international.
+They are considered to be one of several unique experiences that Scouting America offers.
+The first National Jamboree was scheduled to be held in 1935 in Washington, D.C. to celebrate the 25th anniversary of Scouting, but was delayed two years after being cancelled due to a polio outbreak.
+The 1937 Jamboree in Washington attracted 25,000 Scouts, who camped around the Washington Monument and Tidal Basin.
 The event was covered extensively by national media and attended by President Franklin D. Roosevelt.

-Following the disruption of World War II, the next jamboree was not held until 1950 in Valley Forge, Pennsylvania.
-Subsequent jamborees have been held around the country as a means to promoting Scouting nationally.
-From 1981 to 2010, the jamboree was located in Fort A.P.
+Following the disruption from 1938-1945 of World War II, the next National Jamboree was not held until 1950 in Valley Forge, Pennsylvania.
+Subsequent National Jamborees have been held around the country as a means to promoting Scouting nationally.
+From 1981 to 2010, the National Jamboree was located in Fort A.P.
 Hill, Virginia.
-Since 2013, jamborees are permanently held at The Summit: Bechtel Family National Scout Reserve in Mount Hope, West Virginia.
+Since 2013, National Jamborees are permanently held at Summit Bechtel Reserve in Mount Hope, West Virginia.

-A jamboree is held for approximately a week and a half and offers many activities for youth participants and the 300,000 members of the general public who visit it.
+A National Jamboree is held for approximately a week and a half and offers many activities for youth participants and the 300,000 members of the general public who visit it.
 Staff members generally arrive several days in advance, and depart several days after participants leave, depending on their assignments.
-Subcamp staff stay in the subcamps with the troops, while other staff stay in the staff camp.
+Subcamp staff stay in the subcamps with the troops, while most other staff stay in a staff camp.

-First national Jamboree
+First National Jamboree

-The first national jamboree was held in Washington, D.C. for ten days in July 1937, attended by 25,000 Scouts, most of whom arrived by train.
-Region campsites were set up around the Washington Monument and Tidal Basin.
-The event was covered extensively by radio and newspapers.
-A press tent accommodated 626 news media reporters, photographers, and broadcasters.
-Sixty-four news releases were issued and the BSA assisted in the making of 11 newsreels and 53 magazine articles.
+The first National Jamboree was held on the National Mall in Washington, D.C. from June 30 to July 9, 1937.
+It was attended by 25,000 Scouts.
+It set the stage for future National Jamborees.

-The three major U.S. radio networks of the time, NBC, CBS, and Mutual, had broadcasting studios near the jamboree headquarters to produce almost 19 hours of live, on-site jamboree coverage broadcast coast-to-coast.
-Celebrities also visited the jamboree, including well-known broadcaster Lowell Thomas and U.S. President Franklin D. Roosevelt.
-While at the jamboree, Scouts also attended a three-game baseball series between the Washington Senators and the Boston Red Sox at Griffith Stadium, as well as toured nearby Mount Vernon.
+Celebrities visited the National Jamboree, including well-known broadcaster Lowell Thomas and U.S. President Franklin D. Roosevelt.
+While at the National Jamboree, Scouts also attended a three-game baseball series between the Washington Senators and the Boston Red Sox at Griffith Stadium, as well as toured nearby Mount Vernon.

-List of jamborees
+List of Jamborees

-The National Scout jamborees have been held at a number of different locations.
+The National Scout Jamborees have been held at a number of different locations.